Wedding of Prince Andrew and Sarah Ferguson: Titles upon marriage

-On the day of the wedding, the Queen granted Prince Andrew the titles of Duke of York, Earl of Inverness and Baron Killyleagh—the first two titles were previously held by his maternal great-grandfather King George V, and grandfather King George VI.
+On the day of the wedding, the Queen granted Andrew the titles of Duke of York, Earl of Inverness and Baron Killyleagh—the first two titles were previously held by his maternal great-grandfather King George V, and grandfather King George VI.
 By marriage, Sarah became Her Royal Highness The Duchess of York, Countess of Inverness and Baroness Killyleagh, also attaining the rank of Princess of the United Kingdom.
+Sarah ceased to be Duchess of York when she and Andrew divorced; she was thereafter known by the courtesy title of Sarah, Duchess of York.
+Andrew ceased using the title in 2025 amidst controversy surrounding his associations with Jeffrey Epstein; Sarah also ceased using her courtesy title and reverted to her maiden name.

 Honeymoon

-The Duke and Duchess of York made their way to Heathrow Airport in an open carriage, with a paper mache satellite dish and sign attached reading "Phone Home" put there as a practical joke by Prince Edward.
+Andrew and Sarah made their way to Heathrow Airport in an open carriage, with a paper mache satellite dish and sign attached reading "Phone Home" put there as a practical joke by Prince Edward.
 The Princess of Wales and Viscount Linley, Princess Margaret's son, placed a king-sized teddy bear inside the coach.
 The couple boarded a royal jet, emblazoned with "Just Married" on the rear door, for the Azores Islands, and then spent their 5-day honeymoon aboard the royal yacht Britannia in the Atlantic.

 Public reception

-The BBC reported that 500 million television viewers tuned in to watch the wedding of Prince Andrew, Duke of York, and Sarah Ferguson worldwide.
+The BBC reported that 500 million television viewers tuned in to watch the wedding of Andrew and Sarah worldwide.
 An estimated crowd of 100,000 gathered to see the couple's first public kiss as man and wife on the balcony of Buckingham Palace.
 The wedding ceremony was positively received by the public.
 The media frenzy caused by the wedding was called "Fergie Fever" by The New York Times.
 A number of ceremonies and parties were held at different places by the public to celebrate the occasion across the United Kingdom.
 The wedding was widely broadcast on television and radio in many countries, and news channels covered the ceremony in different languages.